zehauser/socratiq/README.md

 ### GET /users/\<userid\>

-Returns basic public information about a user, if the user exists.
+Returns basic information about a user, if the user exists.

 Request:
 ```